A few things that come to mind that were different between the film and the book:

 • In the book Johnny Rico is of Spanish origin (Juan Rico)

-• The Galactic War features the bugs but there is also mention of other alien races in the book
+• The Galactic War features the bugs but there is also mention of other alien races

 • There was no love triangle in the book (there wasn’t any really major romantic angle at all but it actually worked out better that way)